hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 # Map Extraction

 - **FYI:** This step deals with extracting terrain information from the client.
-This is used by the AI to generate correct movement.
+This is used by the AI to generate the correct movement.
 Four different data types are extracted.
 One of them, mmaps, is optional, because its **extraction takes a long time (depending on your CPU, 30 minutes to several hours)**.
 Mmaps are required for correct NPC movement though, so it is **not** advised to skip mmap extraction.
 This step is sometimes also needed when updating, but only if the extraction process has been changed (it is always needed when first installing).
 If the files need to be updated, the server will crash on startup and write information about this to the log file.
-- Acquire a clean copy of the correct WoW client version (1.12.1/2.4.3/3.3.5). *Note: It is recommended to do this step in a copy of the client directory, not the actual one you use for gaming, since some temporary files are created.
+- Acquire a clean copy of the correct WoW client version (1.12.1/2.4.3/3.3.5). *Note: It is recommended to do this step in a copy of the client directory, not the actual one you use for gaming since some temporary files are created.
 If you use a copy you can just delete it after you are done.* Your directory should look something like this (example from classic):

   ![extract1](https://user-images.githubusercontent.com/8838573/27504988-43cacbae-5895-11e7-851a-20938df59583.PNG)